divSelector/bnwsite/readme.md

 If you didn't know, csv means "comma separated values".

-you want to add a new table, create a csv file and keep it with the rest of them in this directory.
+To add a new table, create a csv file and keep it with the rest of them in this directory.

 The first line should be the heading.
-The first entry of every heading line should be "name" Each line should have the same number of entries separated by commas.
+Each line should have the same number of entries separated by commas.
 You should avoud using a comma inside of an entry, as the program that reads the csv will be confused by this.
 I use a semicolon in place of a comma if I need to.